Dermabrasion and microdermabrasion

 When is dermabrasion or microdermabrasion used?

-When dermabrasion was first developed, it was used predominantly to improve pox marks and scars resulting from accidents, acne and other diseases.
-Today, it treats other skin conditions, such as tattoo scars, wrinkles, age spots, and other skin lesions.
+When dermabrasion was first developed, it was used predominantly to improve pox marks and scars resulting from accidents, acne, and other diseases.
+Today, it treats other skin conditions, such as tattoo scars, wrinkles, and age spots.
 Dermabrasion is not effective in treating congenital (present at birth) skin defects, most moles or pigmented birthmarks, or scars due to burns.

 Microdermabrasion is less invasive and can improve superficial skin problems.
 It works on all skin types and colours, producing subtle changes and causing no skin colour change or scarring.
 However, it is not effective for deeper problems like scars, stretch marks, keloids (an overgrowth of scar tissue at the site of a healed skin injury) or the effects of deep acne.